 The Public Sector Equality and Human Rights Duty ('the Duty') is set out in Section 42 of the Irish Human Rights and Equality Commission Act 2014.
-This involves two separate but interconnected Duties.
+It involves two separate but interconnected Duties1.

-Under Section 42(1) of the Duty, public bodies must have regard to the need to eliminate discrimination, promote equality of opportunity, and protect human rights, for employees, service users, members and policy beneficiaries, across all their function areas.
-This overarching Duty is to be undertaken as an ongoing requirement on public bodies.
+The first of these Duties, known as the overarching Duty, is an ongoing Duty on public bodies.
+Established under Section 42(1) of the Act, this Duty requires that public bodies have regard to the need to eliminate discrimination, promote equality of opportunity and protect human rights, for employees, service users, members and policy beneficiaries, across all their function areas.